stnlywng/Poker-ML-Data-Preprocessor/README.md

-# Poker Hand History Organization and Preperation for ML with Spark (GGPoker).
+# Poker Hand History Organization and Preperation for ML with Spark (PokerCraft).

 ## Table of Contents
 1. [Project Overview](#project-overview)